piomin/sample-spring-microservices-kubernetes/readme.md

 - **employee-service** - a module containing the first of our sample microservices that allows to perform CRUD operation on Mongo repository of employees
 - **department-service** - a module containing the second of our sample microservices that allows to perform CRUD operation on Mongo repository of departments.
 It communicates with employee-service.
 - **organization-service** - a module containing the third of our sample microservices that allows to perform CRUD operation on Mongo repository of organizations.
 It communicates with both employee-service and organization-service.
+- **admin-service** - a module containing embedded Spring Boot Admin Server used for monitoring Spring Boot microservices running on Kubernetes
 The following picture illustrates the architecture described above including Kubernetes objects.

 <img src="https://piotrminkowski.files.wordpress.com/2018/07/micro-kube-1.png" title="Architecture1">